Japan, Australia share China concerns, raise defense ties

 TOKYO (AP) — Foreign and defense ministers from Japan and Australia agreed on Wednesday to strengthen their security ties as China becomes more assertive in pressing its claims to contested areas in the Asia-Pacific region.

-Japanese Foreign Minister Toshimitsu Motegi told reporters after the talks held online that the officials shared their concerns about China's activity in the East and South China Seas as a challenge to the international community.
+Japanese Foreign Minister Toshimitsu Motegi told reporters after the online talks that the officials shared their concerns about China's activity in the East and South China Seas as a challenge to the international community.

-Japan regularly protests to China over its coast guard presence near Japanese-controlled Senkaku islands, which China also claims and calls Diaoyu.
-Chinese vessels routinely violate Japanese territorial waters around the islands, sometimes threatening fiishing boats, Japanese officials say.
+Japan regularly protests to China over its coast guard presence near the Japanese-controlled Senkaku islands, which China also claims and calls Diaoyu.
+Chinese vessels routinely violate Japanese territorial waters around the islands, sometimes threatening fishing boats, Japanese officials say.

 Japan and China are also in dispute over the development of undersea resources in the area.